-Marcom refers to various communication strategies companies employ to reach their target markets.
+Marketing communications refers to the various communication strategies companies use to reach their target markets.
 Holistically, it’s all the messages and media you use to communicate with your audience.
-Marcom includes the message you're sending, the means through which you’re sending it, and the people you want the message to reach.
+The message you're sending, the means through which you send it, and the people you want the message to reach all comprise marketing communications.

-The primary goal of marketing communication is to reach a clearly defined audience and influence its purchasing behavior.
-To do so, businesses must continuously inform and persuade prospective customers by building awareness and inducing customer trials.
-Marcom’s secondary objective is to create and maintain relationships with customers, prospects, and other external audiences.
-It’s incredibly useful for retaining customers and reinforcing their purchase behavior.
+The primary goal here is to reach a clearly defined audience and influence its purchasing behavior.
+To do so, businesses must continuously inform and persuade prospective customers by building awareness and encouraging customer trials.
+The secondary objective is to create and maintain relationships with customers, prospects, and other external audiences.
+It’s an incredibly effective way to retain customers and shape their behavior.

 How does corporate communication differ from marketing communication?

-The type of audience you’re reaching out to is the main distinguishing factor between the two.
+The audience you’re reaching out to is a key distinguishing factor between the two.
 “Corporate communications are structured to convey the attitudes, beliefs and goals of an organization or company as an institution,” says Chron, “while marketing messages are meant to inform the consuming public of a good or service.
 Where corporate communication is intended to represent the uniform opinions, strategies and motivations of a singular corporate entity, marketing communications are designed uniquely to influence consumers to purchase the goods and services that the corporate entity produces.”

-The takeaway: corporate communications apply to internal audiences (investors, stockholders, employees, etc.) while marketing communications applies to external ones (consumers and the general public).
+The takeaway: Corporate communications applies more so to internal audiences (investors, stockholders, employees, etc.) while marketing communications applies to external ones (consumers and the general public).

 Companies aren’t bragging anymore.
-Instead, they’re relying on happy customers to do it for them.
-How?
-By leveraging the power of social proof in their communication strategies.
+Instead, they’re letting happy customers do it for them by leveraging the power of social proof.
 90% of people trust peer recommendations over advertising.
 That’s been known since 2012.
-Next year, more businesses will use testimonials to create persuasive, compelling narratives and turn customers into brand advocates on social media, Internet forums, and blogs.
+Next year, more businesses will use testimonials to create persuasive, compelling narratives and turn customers into brand advocates on social media, internet forums, and blogs.

-2. Less emails, more face-to-face meetings at work
+2. Less emails, more online meetings at work

 Everybody loves email, right?
 It’s fast, it’s convenient, and (best of all) it’s free.